siefca/attribute-filters/README.md

 for altering attributes.
 They should be designed to handle common operations and not tied to certain attributes.

-Enough words, let's see that approach in action.
+Enough words, let's see that in action.

 ### Before ###